Index

 Anthropic's Claude in Excel reveals the gap between AI-augmented and AI-native - and why most startups building 'AI + X' products won't survive 2026.

-The phrase has been floating around for a year.
-Now it has teeth.
-Simply improving an existing service is no longer enough to survive.
-To have any shot in this market, you need to dominate at least one of three layers:
+Simply improving an existing service is no longer enough to hold market position.
+To compete seriously, a product needs to own at least one of three layers:

 • Framework dominance: AI operating tools like Opencode and Clawdbot that define how agents work